joric/mitosis/mitosis-bluetooth/README.md

 You only need to flash the right half!
 Don't forget to flash softdevice s130 first (refer to [program.cmd](program.cmd) on Windows).

 You can also use $1.80 STM32 board ([SWCLK - A5, SWDIO - B14](https://i.imgur.com/Ikt8yZz.jpg)) instead of ST-Link v2 for firmware uploading.
-This is actually much better because it also has built in UART (pin A3) on the second COM port so you don't need to occupy another USB for debugging.
+This is actually much better because it also has built in UART (pin A3) on the second virtual COM port so you don't need to occupy another USB port for debugging.
 Read more about it here: https://github.com/joric/mitosis/tree/devel#bluepill

 ## Status